pebakery/pebakery/README.md

 - [Official Release](https://github.com/pebakery/pebakery/releases)
 - [Lastest Nightly (develop)](https://ci.appveyor.com/api/projects/ied206/PEBakery/artifacts/nightly.zip?branch=develop)

+## Prerequiste

+If you are using Windows 10 v1803 or later, no action is necessary.
+If not, please install [.Net Framework 4.7.2](http://go.microsoft.com/fwlink/?LinkId=863262).

 ## License

 PEBakery is mainly licensed under GPLv3 or any later version with additional permission.